 Durban South Africa Temple

 On Sunday, November 23, 2014, a special broadcast was transmitted from Church headquarters to all of the congregations in Africa.
 During President Uchtdorf's remarks, he encouraged members to pray for construction of the Durban South Africa Temple to begin.
-Missionaries serving in the area report that a site announcement is expected shortly.
+Missionaries serving in the area reported that a site announcement was expected shortly.

-On October 1, 2011, President Thomas S. Monson announced the construction of a temple in Durban, South Africa, in the opening session of the 181st Semiannual General Conference.1
+On October 1, 2011, President Thomas S. Monson announced the construction of a temple in Durban, South Africa, in the opening session of the 181st Semiannual General Conference.2